US Army chief welcomed to Thailand with coronavirus test

 Thailand is proud of having largely contained the coronavirus, with 3,202 total coronavirus cases, including 58 deaths.
 There have been no local infections for 45 days, with the only new cases being Thais repatriated from abroad.

-The government is grappling with the question of when to start allowing tourists back in after banning scheduled passenger flights from abroad at the beginning of April.
+The government has not settled when it will allow tourists to return after banning scheduled passenger flights from abroad in April.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.